Why is poverty still so entrenched in Rochester?

 - Chiwuike Owunwanne, corporate responsibility officer and community relations manager for KeyBank

-- Dr. LeKeyah Wilson, pediatrician and vice president of community engagement and social impact for Rochester Regional Health
+- LeKeyah Wilson, M.D., pediatrician and vice president of community engagement and social impact for Rochester Regional Health

 - Ajamu Kitwana, senior vice president and director of community impact at ESL Federal Credit Union